-The Yamaha Group aims to contribute to regions and community activities by planning and holding music events in different regions.
+The Yamaha Group aims to make contributions to communities and their invigoration by planning and holding music events in various regions.

 - Regional Contribution Activities through Music

 - Support for Youth Development through Music Popularization